 Bug zappers are good general insect traps because they don’t discriminate.
 They will kill just about anything that flies into it.
 One downside to using them inside is that flies don’t see very far (only 12-25ft).
 They also won’t see the trap lights if the ambient lighting in your home is high, so they’re really most effective at night.

-- SAFE and LOW MAINTENANCE: Micnaron pest killer lamp is covered with protective grid to prevent your kids and pets...
+- Safe and Easy Maintenance: Micnaron pest killer lamp is crafted with protective grid to keep your kids and pets out of...

 No matter where you use it, a UV lamp is best because they are brighter and stronger.
 For an indoor trap, you need the strongest light you can get to compete with other light sources in your home.
 Replace UV bulbs about once a year, or as often as every six months for warmer states like Florida or Georgia where you have potential for breeding grounds around the home more often.